 Our effective continuous provision provides children with the opportunity to demonstrate these characteristics of learning.
 Continuous provision is defined by the resources offered to children as part of an enabling environment or the resources that are safe for children to explore independently.
 We provide a high-quality environment that support children’s ability to interact with the resources.

 Adults have a crucial role in stimulating and supporting children to reach beyond their current limits, inspiring their learning and supporting their development.
 We do this by providing a rich language environment, asking open-ended questions and posing exciting challenges.
 We recognise the importance of taking an active role in child-initiated play through modelling, facilitating and extending.
 When children engage with continuous provision, we can take the opportunity to make careful observations.
-This is especially important, as our observations determine how the environment is enhanced at a later stage in order to progress learning.
-We pride ourselves on providing a warm and welcoming environment for the children, giving them the reassurance that they are safe and cared for and to build trusting relationships.
+Each child has a learning journey where observations are gathered from school and home and shared with children and parents.
+We measure the progress and success that children make towards the 17 early learning goals continuously throughout the foundation year.
+Their achievements are reported to parents at the end of the Foundation stage as they move into Year 1.

 As a school we work in close partnerships with parents and carers to ensure all children accessing our provision begin to build the foundations of their learning journey in a safe, happy and nurturing environment.
 We offer many opportunities for parents to be in school to keep up to do date with their child’s progress and provide information about the curriculum through weekly class emails.